 Our Internationality

-Beyond the United States and Canada, you can find us in 41 countries around the world which make up 28 Society provinces.
-You can find a map of these locations on the international Society website.
+The Society of the Sacred Heart has a presence in 43 countries around the world.
+You can find a map of these locations on the RSCJ international website.

 Sacred Heart at the UN